Back to overview

 Why SPAIKE Delivers Such Accurate Backtests

-Real historical market data, NBBO-based high/low values and second-level exit resolution: why data quality at SPAIKE makes the difference between useful research and self-deception.
+Real historical market data, NBBO data for more realistic extreme values, and Drilldown down to second- or tick-level precision: why data quality at SPAIKE makes the difference between useful research and self-deception.

 When you backtest options strategies, you trust that the results are close to reality.
 But most backtesting tools work with simplified data – and that is exactly what makes their results unreliable, without it being obvious at first glance.